2020 marked the year the fitness industry had to adapt.

 To create a marketing strategy first figure out your ideal customer.
 Figuring out your ideal customer will help you speak directly to those you want to work with.
 If you have already worked with clients, examine the ones you enjoyed working with the most.
 If you haven’t coached before or are opening a new gym it’s worth filling out an ideal customer avatar worksheet.
 This one from Digital Marketer is a great resource.

 With your ideal customer in mind, you can now begin to advertise.
-In 2020 arguably the most effective marketing strategies involve social media, but you should not underestimate the value of your local community.
+Arguably the most effective marketing strategies involve social media, but you should not underestimate the value of your local community.
 Competing with large brands online is tough, so instead, we recommend growing your business by starting with your family, friends, and local connections.
 As you get them great results, they will refer others to you, expanding your reach organically.

 The third step to running a successful gym business is to develop management procedures.